treolabs/treopim/docs/en/user-guide/product-families.md

 To change the product family records order in the list, click any sortable column title; this will sort the column either ascending or descending.

 Product family records can be searched and filtered according to your needs.
-For details on the search and filtering options, refer to the [**Search and Filtering**](./search-and-filtering.md) article in this user guide.
+For details on these options, refer to the [**Search and Filtering**](./search-and-filtering.md) article in this user guide.

 To view some product family record details, click the name field value of the corresponding record in the list of product families; the [detail view](./views-and-panels.md#detail-view) page will open showing the product family records and the records of the related entities.
 Alternatively, use the `View` option from the single record actions menu to open the [quick detail](./views-and-panels.md#quick-detail-view-small-detail-view) pop-up.